KseniiaRyuma/TFC4BonAWS/docs/slides/aws/terraform-cloud/index.md

 <br><br>
 ![:scale 60%](images/tf_aws.png)
 <br><br>
-# Terraform Cloud on AWS
+# Terraform Cloud for Business on AWS

 ???
-**Welcome to the Terraform Cloud on AWS workshop.
-This is a one day workshop that introduces free and paid features of Terraform Cloud (also Enterprise) using an AWS-based application for the tech labs.
-If you're brand new to Terraform you should try the Introduction to Terraform OSS on AWS Instruqt track before this one.**

-**Terraform Cloud and Terraform Enterprise have almost identical feature sets so we'll be using Terraform Cloud as our training environment today.**
+**Welcome to the Terraform workshop.
+Terraform is meant to automate the provisioning, compliance, and management of your infrastructure.
+And during this workshop you will experince how to do so through HashiCorp recently announced Terraform Cloud For Businees.
+Our workshop will consist of two parts: the main lecture, and practice labs that you are going to do in zoom breakout rooms.
+In the breakout rooms you will get a support from our experineced Solutions Engineers from HashiCorp.**

 INSTRUCTOR GUIDE LINK: https://github.com/hashicorp/field-workshops-terraform/blob/master/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md